radityaseptian/shiganime/README.md

 3. In the project directory, you can run: `npm run dev`

-4. create `.env` file in root directory, then see example in `.env.example`

 Runs the app in the development mode.
 Open [http://localhost:5173](http://localhost:5173) to view it in the browser.
 The page will reload if you make edits.